wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-overview/includes/identity-core-security.md

 •	Microsoft Defender can detect and remediate health threats (such as malware) on the device.

-•	Microsoft Intune can send remediation instructions to help the Christina help herself remove the problem.
+•	Microsoft Intune can send remediation instructions to Christina guide her towards removing the problem.